Updated: 09.07.2025

 Once the curing process is complete, you will need to rinse the meat in cold running water and pat it dry.

-Then, place the meat in a cool, dark place and allow it to age for at least 2-6 weeks – the longer it ages, the more flavor it will develop.
+Then, place the meat in a cool, dark place (what is usually called a curing chamber) and allow it to age for at least 2-6 weeks – the longer it ages, the more flavor it will develop.
+Kosher salt curing helps with that.

 how to dry cure meat